c-haisten/iac_appsec_guides/IaC-Security-Lab-Guide.md

 ![Alt text for image](/iac_screenshots/compliance-in-the-cloud-7b.png "Optional title")

-8. This provides a focused view of Exampli’s GCP footprint and its adherence to this CIS Standard.
+8. This provides a focused view of Exampli's GCP footprint and its adherence to this CIS Standard.

 To view the associated policies with CIS click the **value** under the policies tab.
 Your screen should look similar to the screen capture below :